CGreen789/RecipeFE-BE/README.md

     - create a random button generator which shows one random recipe
 - change the CSS of the front-end:
     - Header for logo/tagline
+- add auth so users can share their recipe cards, but only they can edit and delete

 _____________________________________________
 # INFO FROM THE SCHOOL OF CODE: